mamoit/deladupe/README.md

 [![Build Status](https://travis-ci.org/mamoit/deladupe.svg?branch=master)](https://travis-ci.org/mamoit/deladupe)

-*THIS IS NOT PRODUCTION READY, DO NOT USE THIS!*

 ## Motivation
 I have a folder where I've thrown stuff into for a looooong time.
 It's full of cruft and duplicated data.